9OP/Aircall/README.md

 ## Notes

-- Data validation should be handled by the controllers, not the services (I would use json schema and AJV to validate data from clients)
+- Data validation should be handled by the controllers, not the services (I would use json schema and AJV to validate data from clients).
+Thus, the pager domain interfaces expect the data to be validated / formatted correctly.
 - The ER schema could have been simplified even more (`PolicyLevel` table is not really required if level have a fix escalation rank)
 - The `Service` table is not really part of the pager domain, we could have removed it and simply use a `serviceId` attribute instead.